 - Visual impairments.

-Many medications increase the risk of falls.
+Many meds increase the risk of falls.
 They can do so either alone or in combination.
 They include

 III.
 Resources on Falls

-Haslam, R. and Stubbs, D. Understanding and Preventing Falls.
-Boca Raton: Taylor & Francis, 2006.
+- Haslam, R. and Stubbs, D. Understanding and Preventing Falls.
+Boca Raton: Taylor & Francis.

-Lord, S. Falls in Older People: Risk Factors and Strategies for Prevention.
-NY: Cambridge U. Press, 2011.
+- Lord, S. Falls in Older People: Risk Factors and Strategies for Prevention.
+NY: Cambridge U. Press.

-Vincent, M. and Moreau, T. Accidental Falls: Causes, Prevention and Intervention.
-NY: Nova, 2008.
+- Vincent, M. and Moreau, T. Accidental Falls: Causes, Prevention and Intervention.
+NY: Nova.

-WHO.
+- WHO.
 Global Report on Falls Prevention in Older Age.
-Geneva: WHO, 2007.
+Geneva: WHO.